Best HVAC Brands - Logos

 • Minimum AFUE: 80% for gas furnaces, 75% for oil furnaces

-My Take: When installing a new furnace, I always aim for at least 90% AFUE.
-The difference in fuel costs between an 80% and 95% AFUE furnace can be substantial over time.
+When replacing a furnace, I aim for at least 90% AFUE.
+The savings on fuel costs between an 80% and 95% AFUE furnace can add up significantly over time.

 C. HSPF for Heat Pumps

-HSPF is the Heating Seasonal Performance Factor.
-It’s the heating equivalent of SEER for heat pumps.
+HSPF, or Heating Seasonal Performance Factor, is the heating equivalent of SEER for heat pumps.

 • Minimum HSPF: 7.7 for split systems, 7.4 for packaged systems

-• Most efficient systems: up to 13 HSPF
+• High-efficiency models can reach up to 13 HSPF

-My Take: For heat pumps, I look for at least 9 HSPF in most climates.
-In colder regions, pushing for 10+ HSPF can make a big difference in winter heating costs.
+For most climates, I recommend a heat pump with at least 9 HSPF.
+In colder regions, going for 10+ HSPF can lead to noticeable savings on winter heating costs.

 “But how much difference does efficiency really make?” you might ask.
 Let me tell you, it’s huge.
 I once replaced an old 10 SEER AC unit with a 20 SEER system in a flip house.
 The new owners reported their summer cooling costs were cut almost in half!